 Peach Pie Bars

-These peach pie bars are the perfect way to enjoy ripe peaches.
-Vegan, easily gluten-free and one of my favorite ways to enjoy juicy, in-season peaches.
+These vegan peach pie bars are the perfect way to enjoy ripe peaches.
+All the taste of peach pie without having to make a pie!
+These bars are one of my favorite ways to enjoy juicy, in-season peaches.

 Peach pie bars!
 For those of us who love the idea of peach pie but don’t want to spend an hour in the kitchen making said pie.
 Easy, fuss-free, and handheld.